 No one has favorited this theater yet

-The Compton organ was removed from the building in 1960, and was installed in the Victoria Hall Evangelical Church, Wandsworth in south London.
-The Odeon had become part of the Rank Organisation and was closed on 30th November 1963 with “In the French Style” and “Girl in the Headlines”.
+The Compton organ was renovated in March 1945 and was removed from the building in 1960, and was installed in the Victoria Hall Evangelical Church, Wandsworth in south London.
+The Odeon had become part of the Rank Organisation and was closed on 30th November 1963 with Jean Seberg & Stanley Baker in “In the French Style” and Ian Hendry in “Girl in the Headlines”.
 The Odeon name was transfered to the nearby (more modern) Gaumont on Watford’s High Street.

-The Odeon was demolished and a new building on the site contained a supermarket and Top Rank Suite, which later became a disco/nightclub.
+The Odeon was demolished in February 1964 and a new building on the site contained a Caters supermarket and Top Rank Suite, which later became a disco/nightclub.

 Just login to your account and subscribe to this theater